Foundations of automatic feature extraction at LHC--point clouds and graphs

+When utilising the jet's constituents when extracting features with deep-learning models, it is not necessary that automatic feature extraction on a jet is IRC safe, and the IRC safety of these features depend not only on the input features but also on how they are structured.
 Constructing infrared and collinear-safe feature extractors on point clouds has also received considerable effort.
 Energy Flow Networks~\cite{Komiske:2018cqr} (EFNs) adapted the Deep Sets\cite{NIPS2017_f22e4747} framework to account for IRC safety by utilising per-particle maps of the angular coordinates and performing a summed readout over the particles after linearly weighting with energy.
 Extensions of this approach include a permutation equivariant EFN~\cite{Dolan:2020qkr}, building hierarchical EFNs by utilising a basis of Legendre polynomials~\cite{Shen:2023ofd}, Lipschitz-EFNs~\cite{Bright-Thonney:2023gdl} where the extracted features are made to follow the Lipschitz continuity condition motivated from the geometry of particle collisions~\cite{Komiske:2020qhg}, and utilising higher moments~\cite{Gambhir:2024dtf}.
 The per-particle nature of EFN feature extraction has been generalised to graphs in the framework of Energy-weighted Message Passing Networks~\cite{Konar:2021zdg} for supervised classification.
 Further extensions include hypergraph based feature extraction~\cite{Konar:2023ptv}, and equivariance in the rapidity-azimuth plane~\cite{Chatterjee:2024pbp,Bhardwaj:2024djv}.
 An architecture based on dynamic edge convolutions was also studied for tagging jets originating from dark showers~\cite{Bernreuther:2020vhm}.